saitejesh-cyber/trust-before-intelligence-book/manuscript/16_glossary.md

 - **LLM:** Large Language Model — AI models trained on vast text datasets capable of understanding and generating human-like text.
 Examples include GPT-4, Claude, and Gemini.

+- **LOINC:** Logical Observation Identifiers Names and Codes — A universal standard for identifying medical laboratory observations, clinical documents, and other health measurements.

 - **MIT:** Massachusetts Institute of Technology — Research university whose NANDA initiative produced the "State of AI in Business 2025" report cited in this book.

 - **ML:** Machine Learning — A subset of artificial intelligence where systems learn patterns from data rather than being explicitly programmed.

 - **MLOps:** Machine Learning Operations — Practices for deploying, monitoring, and maintaining machine learning models in production environments.

+- **MRN:** Medical Record Number — A unique identifier assigned to a patient within a healthcare organization's system.

+- **NDCG:** Normalized Discounted Cumulative Gain — A measure of ranking quality used to evaluate search and recommendation systems.

 - **NIST:** National Institute of Standards and Technology — U.S. federal agency that develops technology standards and guidelines, including cybersecurity frameworks and ABAC specifications (SP 800-162).

+- **NPI:** National Provider Identifier — A unique 10-digit identification number for healthcare providers in the United States, required by HIPAA.

 - **OPA:** Open Policy Agent — An open-source policy engine that enables unified, context-aware policy enforcement across the stack, commonly used for ABAC implementation.